 Once inside the palace, take your time.
 The Alhambra has a museum, lots of ancient architecture, massive courtyards, and beautiful gardens.

 PRO TIP: Avoid the crowds and all the hassles by booking an Alhambra & Generalife Skip-the-Line & Guided Tour!
 If you’re on time-crunch, this is an absolute must as you don’t want waste any precious time in unruly line-ups.

 Test the local cuisine in the crowded Plaza Nueva

 Depending on how long you waited in line to enter the Alhambra, your stomach may be rumbling by this time.
 Luckily, food is just a short walk away.

 Start heading west on Cuesta de Gomerez after exiting the south end of the Alhambra.
 In about ten minutes, you’ll reach Plaza Nueva.

 Plaza Nueva is another of the many public squares found throughout the city.
-It’s in the centre of the city and is one of the most visited spots.
+It’s in the centre of the city and is one of the most visited spots along with the adjacent Plaza de Santa Ana.
 It should be close to lunchtime and the crowds will start gathering.

 If there are lots of tourists, you should also have lots of entertainment.
 Street performers and musicians often arrive to keep people entertained and earn tips.